| Home AMM Home Technology Services Products Partners Gallery Licensing Contact |

 used in cases where only low bitrates are available but stereo signals are

-desired.
-Quantization and Coding A system
+Quantization and Coding

 of two nested iteration loops is the common solution for quantization and

 coding in a Layer-3 encoder.
-Quantization is done via a

 power-law quantizer.
 In this way, larger values are automatically coded